swiftWATER RESCUE TECHNICIAN

-For recreational boaters wanting to gain the knowledge and skill necessary to operate on the open water and in the marina in a safe and skilled manner.
-Course consists of 1 day of classroom followed by 1 day of on the water training.
+For boaters wanting to gain the knowledge and skill necessary to operate on the open water and in the marina in a safe and skilled manner.
+Course consists of a mix of classroom and on the water training.

 Topics covered include: